blackcodecamp/CloudWebDevelopment/1_2_CreateGHPages.md

 ## Edit your website
 1. Open your IDE VS Code
 2. Open the folder where you stored your repo `resume-app`
-3. Open the `index.html` by clicking `file menu` in the top left corner of the VS Code app.
-In the drop down menu, select `open file`.
-Then navigate to your `<your-home-folder>\Documents\resume-app\index.html` folder.
+3. Open the `index.html` by clicking `File` in the top left corner of the VS Code app.
+In the drop down menu, select `Open Folder`.
+Then select to your `~\Documents\resume-app` folder.
 4. Once the html file is open in VS Code, edit the HTML file with your information.
 5. [See Example](https://github.com/blackcodecamp/CloudWebDevelopment/blob/docs/logos/code-sample.png)
 6. Once editing is complete, save your changes by going to the menu bar and clicking `File` and then `Save`.
-7. In the Menu Bar click `Terminal` and then `New Terminal` to open the Terminal window in VS Code
+7. In the Menu Bar click `Terminal` and then `New Terminal` to open the Terminal window in VS Code.
 8. Run the following commands
     1. Make sure you are in your git directory.
         ```